 Previous versions of Proto-Quipper lacked dynamic lifting.
 Modeling dynamic lifting is a challenging problem.
 To better understand the issues involved, it is useful to know that there are two things that can be done with circuits in Proto-Quipper.
 On the one hand, circuits can be run on a quantum device.
-On the other hand, circuits can be boxed, which means, converted to a data structure that can then be inspected and manipulated.
+On the other hand, circuits can be boxed.
+A boxed circuit is a data structure that contains a circuit that has already been generated, i.e., an actual list of gates, rather than merely instructions for how to generate such a list.
+As a result, a boxed circuit can be used as a building block for all kinds of things.
+In the simplest case, it can be re-used in the construction of other circuits.
+But it can also be inspected and manipulated in other ways, such as by applying gate transformations (systematically replacing gates by other gates), by adding things like error correction, or by rewriting the circuit to simplify it, among many other possibilities.
+Boxed circuits can also be reversed, which is used in many quantum algorithms, for example to uncompute ancillas.
 The ability to box circuits is crucial to Quipper's ability to express algorithms at a natural level of abstraction, because algorithms are often described in terms of meta-operations on circuits.
-For example, a circuit may be constructed by applying gate transformations to an existing circuit, reversing or repeating it, etc.

 Now it is clear that dynamic lifting only makes sense in the context of a circuit that is actually being executed, rather than one that is merely being boxed.
-We will keep track of this in the programming language by adding modalities to the type system and a corresponding monad to the semantics.
+We will keep track of this in the programming language by adding a modality to the type system and a corresponding monad to the semantics.
+The modality should be thought of as denoting "boxability".
+For example, a function of type $\mathbf{Qubit} \longrightarrow_1 \mathbf{Qubit}$ represents a circuit that can be boxed or executed, i.e., that does not use dynamic lifting, whereas a function of type $\mathbf{Qubit} \longrightarrow_0 \mathbf{Qubit}$ represents a quantum operation that can only be executed but not boxed.

 Before we can describe the operational or denotational semantics of Proto-Quipper-Dyn, we must be more precise about what we mean by a "circuit".
 We must also specify what it means to "execute" a circuit.
 There are many different notions of circuits, differing, for example, in which collection of gates is provided.
-Rather than specializing to one of these, we take a more general point of view: a circuit is simply a morphism in a symmetric monoidal category M, which we assume to be given ahead of time, but otherwise arbitrary (subject to some properties).
-Similarly, for the execution of circuits, we assume given another symmetric monoidal category $\mathbf{Q}$ of quantum operations.
-Conceptually, the morphisms of $\mathbf{M}$ are syntactic entities; thus, M is typically a category that is free generated (say by a collection of gates).
-On the other hand, we think of the morphisms of Q as physical operations, which can be performed on a quantum computer.
-The categories M and Q have the same objects, and there is an interpretation functor $J: \mathbf{M} \to \mathbf{Q}$ .
+Rather than specializing to one of these, we take a more general point of view: a circuit is simply a morphism in a small symmetric monoidal category \mathbf{M} , which we assume to be given ahead of time, but otherwise arbitrary (subject to some properties).
+Similarly, for the execution of circuits, we assume given another small symmetric monoidal category \mathbf{Q} of quantum operations.
+Conceptually, the morphisms of \mathbf{M} are syntactic entities; thus, \mathbf{M} is typically a category that is free generated (say by a collection of gates).
+On the other hand, we think of the morphisms of \mathbf{Q} as physical operations, which can be performed on a quantum computer.
+The categories \mathbf{M} and \mathbf{Q} have the same objects, and there is a symmetric monoidal interpretation functor $J: \mathbf{M} \to \mathbf{Q}$.

-Operationally, dynamic lifting is an operation that reads the state of a bit in $\mathbf{Q}$ , and returns a boolean value.
+Operationally, dynamic lifting is an operation that reads the state of a bit in \mathbf{Q} , and returns a boolean value.
 Since a bit state can be the result of a measurement, the read operation for dynamic lifting is nondeterministic, i.e., it can return different boolean values with probabilities governed by measurements.
 The nondeterministic nature of the dynamic lifting suggests that it should be modeled as a monadic operation [Mog91].